 5th.
 Arcane knowledge misapplied, is sorcery; beneficently used, true magic or WISDOM.

 6th.
 Mediumship is the opposite of adeptship; the medium is the passive instrument of foreign influences, the adept actively controls himself and all inferior potencies.”
 (Helena P. Blavatsky, Isis Unveiled, Vol. 2., pg.
 587-590)

 There are altogether ten points given in Isis Unveiled.
 These describe the last four—

-The 7th It speaks of the astral light, a highly subtle and radiant degree of matter, said to contain the repository of all causes and effect.
+The 7th Speaks of the astral light, a highly subtle and radiant degree of matter, said to contain the repository of all causes and effect.
 The initiated are said to be able to through vision, know all that has been known, or can be known.

 The 8th Says that races of men differ, as in colour or stature, in spiritual gifts.
 Among some, seership is natural, or in others, mediumship.
 Some are addicted to sorcery and transmit its secret rules of practice through generations.

 The 9th One phase of magical skill is separating the astral form from the physical body, and she describes it further.
 The logical description and explanation repudiates and discredits claims of mediums purporting to undergo aerial flight in the physical body, due to the actual limitations and magnetic conditions required.

 The 10th “The corner-stone of MAGIC is an intimate practical knowledge of magnetism and electricity, their qualities, correlations, and potencies.
 Especially necessary is a familiarity with their effects in and upon the animal kingdom and man.
 There are occult properties in many other minerals, equally strange with that in the lodestone, which all practitioners of magic must know, and of which so-called exact science is wholly ignorant…” (ibid.)